haboutnnah/PyTree/README.md

 ### Misc

-I'm not going to link this on my website because it's a bit of an odd side project.
+This is a bit of an odd side project that I'm only going to use a handful of times.
-I'll try and help you if you ask, but I won't add many features other than what's in coming soon.
+I'll try and help you with it if you ask.
+I won't add any features other than what's in coming soon.
+I'm not going to link this on my website.